gpoole/route53-dynamic-dns/README.md

 You will need to have the [AWS CLI](https://aws.amazon.com/cli/) installed.

-To configure your AWS API credentials, the hosted zone and record to update, edit `/etc/route53-dynamic-dns/config`.
+To configure your AWS API credentials, the hosted zone and DNS record name, edit `/etc/route53-dynamic-dns/config`.

-By default the service is configured to update the address every 30 minutes, but you can change that by updating `OnActiveSec` in [route53-dynamic-dns.timer](./route53-dynamic-dns.timer) and running the installer again.
+By default the service is configured to update every 30 minutes, but you can change that by updating `OnActiveSec` in [route53-dynamic-dns.timer](./route53-dynamic-dns.timer) and running `install.sh`.
 If you want to manually trigger a one-off update,
 run: